randyrossi/bmc64/docs/USER_GUIDE.md

 For HDMI, you should choose either a 50hz or 60hz mode.
 See below for notes on using DPI.

+A `gpu_mem` parameter may be added to a config to raise the GPU memory split floor for that mode.
+This is needed for 1080p HDMI modes with the CRT shader enabled, where the default 64MB split is not enough to allocate the full screen render surface (the PET 1080p configs set `gpu_mem=128` for this reason).
+Switching to any config that does not specify `gpu_mem` resets the split back to the 64MB default, so a value you set by hand in `config.txt` will not survive a machine switch unless you also add it to the `machines.txt` entry.

 If you want to use composite out, you MUST set machine_timing parameter to ntsc-composite or pal-composite and set the corresponding sdtv_mode.
 Otherwise, you will have audio synchronization issues.

 Raspberry Pi Video Mode     | machine_timing | cycles_per_second